 Despite their many similarities, Malaysia's and South Africa's differences in affirmative action policies can be traced back to the circumstances surrounding each country's respective transition to independence, as this transition to independence essentially set in motion the historical processes responsible for the two nations' different policies.
 Although both countries were former colonies of Great Britain, the British left two very different legacies of ethnic relations behind, legacies which persisted long beyond the act of independence itself.
 In Malaysia, political power was handed to the majority ethnicity - the indigenous Malays - whereas in South Africa, control of the political and economic spheres was forcibly seized by the non-indigenous Afrikaners.
 These distinctions led to several notable differences between the two states.
 South Africa ended up being ruled by an ethnic minority; consequently, this meant that they had to resort to coercive (and non-democratic) means to hold on to their advantaged position in South African society.
-Being unable to obtain legitimacy from the international community for their claims to indigeneity, and therefore to self-determination, the Afrikaners were extremely susceptible to international pressure.
+Being unable to obtain legitimacy from the international community for their claims to indigeneity, and therefore to self-determination, the Afrikaners were extremely susceptible to international pressure as they were increasingly isolated on the world stage.
 This eventually led to the downfall of apartheid and resulted in the Afrikaners' search for other unifying symbols, such as economic success and multiculturalism, to justify their continued existence in South Africa.
 In contrast, although the British implemented a fully democratic government in Malaysia before they left, several colonial legacies of the British colonizers exacerbated ethnic tensions and made it very difficult to forge a national unity among the various ethnicities.
 Because political power for the Malays were guaranteed by the British, along with their being a demographic majority, the Malays were able to use the post-election riots of 1969 as an excuse to implement economic policies which favored Malays and directly targeted the Chinese.
-By framing their claims in the discourse of indigenous rights, the Malays were able to avoid criticism from international actors such as other states and the United Nations.
-That the Chinese have continued to do well economically despite the Malaysian government's unfavorable policies have provided the political Malay elite with a reason to continue current policies of economic redistribution.
+Because the British colonizers had always intended for the state to protect the interests of ethnic Malays, the Malays were able to avoid criticism from international actors such as other states and the United Nations.
+That the Chinese have continued to do well economically despite the Malaysian government's unfavorable policies toward them have provided the political Malay elite with the mandate granted to them by the electorate to continue the current policies of economic redistribution.